 Michigan candidate for governor, Ryan Kelley, arrested by FBI for Jan.
 6 involvement

-Thursday, the FBI arrested Michigan candidate for governor Ryan Kelley in Allendale, Mich., on misdemeanor charges that the Department of Justice says are related to the Jan.
-6, 2021 breach at the U.S. capitol.
+Michigan candidate for governor, Ryan Kelley, faces misdemeanor criminal charges related to the Jan.
+6, 2021 attack at the U.S. capitol.

-Ryan Kelley is one of just five remaining Republican candidates for governor in the state after numerous others were disqualified for submitting fraudulent signatures to get onto the ballot.
+Kelley was arrested by the FBI Thursday at his home in Allendale in western Michigan.
+He is scheduled to appear later today at the U.S. District Court in Grand Rapids.

-He is scheduled to make a first appearance Thursday afternoon in court, according to the DOJ.
+Documents say that Kelley was part of a crowd that tried to disrupt the certification of President Joe Biden as the winner of the November election.
+The evidence includes photos and videos of the insurrection that were posted online.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.